eggplantbren/DNest4/README.md

-You will need a C++ compiler that supports the C++11 standard, along with Python 3 and the Python packages NumPy, scipy, matplotlib, Cython, and Numba.
+You will need a C++ compiler that supports the C++11 standard, along with Python 3 and the Python packages NumPy, scipy, matplotlib, and Cython.
-[Anaconda](https://www.anaconda.com) is a suitable Python distribution to use.

 Compiling
 =========